Will Bad First Semester Law School Grades Tank Your Legal Career?

 How to deal with disappointing grades

-It’s January, which means one thing to law students: Grades are coming in.
-If your first semester law school grades are everything you hoped and dreamed, awesome!
+When it’s January, it means one thing to law students: Grades are coming in.
+If your first-semester law school grades are everything you hoped and dreamed, awesome!
 For most people, especially 1Ls, that’s not the case, unfortunately.

 Here are three suggestions for coping with disappointing first semester grades in law school:

 While it’s possible to recover from terrible grades and have a successful legal career, it’s easier to find a job when you graduate if your grades aren’t consistently terrible.
 So, it’s time to figure out what went wrong first semester and correct it going forward.
 Step one is to get, and carefully examine, your exam answers, comparing them in form and content to any sample answers your professor handed out.
 Once you’ve done this, set up a meeting with your old professor to see what advice they can offer.

 (Some professors are reluctant to engage in such a conversation, but many are willing to help if you approach them with a constructive attitude and make it clear you’re interested in improving your performance going forward, not in arguing about your grade from last semester.)
 Take any advice to heart and make changes in how you study this semester.
 If your professors aren’t willing to help, look for other resources.
 Your school might offer peer mentors or an academic support program.
 Worst case, consider hiring a law school tutor for a few sessions.

 Any input you can get is valuable, so don’t be shy!
 Ask around for help.